The Best Italian Pasta Experience: Ten Must-Try Dishes

 5. Ragù Napoletano

-Most Italian pasta sauces are simple and ingenious; however, this cannot be said for Ragù Napoletano.
+Most Italian pasta sauces are simple and ingenious; however, Ragù Napoletano does not fit this description.
 This creamy, meaty sauce takes hours to cook, and many Neopolitan women cook it overnight, getting up regularly to stir it if they want to achieve the desired result.
 The sauce’s meat is pig ribs/roast, guanciale, prosciutto, and bacon (in large chunks).
-Triple tomato concentrate, red wine, onions, garlic, parsley, salt, and pepper are also included.
+The recipe also includes triple tomato concentrate, red wine, onions, garlic, parsley, salt, and pepper.
 It would take more than one paragraph to explain the complete recipe (and probably to some degree!).
 However, it is essential to brown the meat nicely, cook it ultra-slowly, and add the tomato concentrate a little at a time to achieve a creamy burgundy red sauce.

 Pasta types could be Paccheri (shorter rigatoni tubes) or Strozzapreti, a twisted kind of gnocchi whose name literally translates as “Priest-stranglers” after a greedy 18th-century priest almost choked to death on them!
 Top the final dish with cheese like a mature Caciocavallo Sorrentino to cope with the rich depth of flavor.

-The main differences between this Ragù and the Bolognese version are the type of meat used, the chunks size, and the pasta type.
-Moreover, there is no milk in the Neapolitan recipe, and more tomatoes are used than its northern cousin.
-Finally, the pieces of stewed meat from the Neapolitan Ragù are often used as a main course to follow the pasta starter.
+The main differences between this Ragù and the Bolognese version lie in the type of meat used, the size of the chunks, and the type of pasta.
+Moreover, the Neapolitan recipe does not include milk and uses more tomatoes than its northern cousin.
+Finally, cooks often use the pieces of stewed meat from the Neapolitan Ragù as a main course to follow the pasta starter.
 Two dishes for the price of one (with a lot more work than two dishes involved!).
-A lot of sweat and dedication is needed, but the result is well worth it!
+A lot of sweat and dedication are needed, but the result is well worth it!
 Better still, go to Naples and have one of the experts make it for you!

 Ragù Napoletano